gmaentz/terraform-vsphere-nestedesxi/README.md

 This repo has the following structure:

-* [test](https://github.com/hashicorp/terraform-aws-vault/tree/master/test): Automated tests for the modules and examples.
+* test: Automated tests for the modules and examples.
-* [root folder](https://github.com/hashicorp/terraform-aws-vault/tree/master): The root folder is *an example* of how to use the [vault-cluster module](https://github.com/hashicorp/terraform-aws-vault/tree/master/modules/vault-cluster) module to deploy a [Vault](https://www.vaultproject.io/) cluster in [AWS](https://aws.amazon.com/).
+* root folder : The root folder is *an example* of how to use the [nested-esxi module](https://github.com/hashicorp/terraform-aws-vault/tree/master/modules/vault-cluster) module to deploy a [VMware Nested ESXi](https://app.terraform.io/app/RPTData/modules/view/nestedesxi/vsphere/0.0.6) in [VMware](https://www.vmware.com/).
 The Terraform Registry requires the root of every repo to contain Terraform code, so we've put one of the examples there.
-This example is great for learning and experimenting, but for production use, please use the underlying modules in the [modules folder](https://github.com/hashicorp/terraform-aws-vault/tree/master/modules) directly.

 ## What's a Module?